 - Method section (2-4 pp.).
 Discuss how you are applying the McKee book in your paper.
 Explain how this methodology fits your project.
 Discuss how you developed your theme list.

 - Findings (10-15 pp.): In this section, you should report what your analysis discovered.
 How do your findings support your thesis?
 Give examples from the content or text you analyzed as evidence of how what you found fits with themes you discovered.
 (Be sure to cite media content examples in your references.)

 - Conclusion (about 1-2 pp): Do not simply summarize your analysis!
 Instead, you should draw out the significance and implications of the analysis demonstrated within the body of the paper and relate your findings to the contribution you’re making to the literature.

 - References: Your paper should cite 20 or more sources you included in the final paper, including any content or text examples used in the finding and conclusion sections.

 Note: Please give your paper a title.
 I will create a discussion forum for your paper so you can present it on Blackboard.

-You will be expected to present your paper on Blackboard and turn in your research paper on the days they are due.
+You will be expected to present your paper on Blackboard and turn in your research papers on the day they are due.
 Any delay will result in a 5% grade deduction per each day of delay.

 Final grades will be calculated on the basis of points scored in each evaluation activity.
 The following scale will be used: